thejoycekung/joyce.fyi/content/posts/new-grad-jobs.md

 date: 2020-09-05T09:34:49-04:00
 ---

+**UPDATE** (2020-11-13): I am no longer looking for work!
+Happy to say that I accepted a position as a Site Reliability Engineer in Toronto working remotely for a company.
+May share more details about this as my start date looms closer (as it stands, we're about 7 months out), but haven't decided yet.
+Going to leave this post up for posterity's sake.
+Thanks to anyone who sent me an email about this over the last couple months!

 After four years of searching for internships, my time has finally come to look for a full-time job.

 This is a "reverse job posting", where I'll be describing what I offer as a candidate, but focusing more on what I'm looking for in a company.